kdougan/blog/_posts/2021-09-08-my-visual-studio-code-python-setup.md

 summary:
 ---

 I have been using Visual Studio Code for a while now, and I have found that it is a great tool for my development.
-Because of the converstaions I have had with amy new programmers, I wanted to show my setup for python in hopes that it will be useful to others.
+Because of the converstaions I have had with many new programmers, I wanted to show my setup for python in hopes that it will be useful to others.
 That, and it will make for a good first (actual) post.

 ## Requirements